johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab12.md

 $ bundle exec cap production deploy deploy:migrate
 ```

+If you get an error about bundler try reinstalling the bundler gem on your server.

 ###Notes:
 * If you are sending emails, make sure that you configure the host in your production.rb file to have a config action mailer default url.